sanic-org/html5tagger/README.md

 </table>
 ```

 The actual HTML output is similar.
-No whitespace is added to the document, it is all on one line, unless the content contains newlines.
-Similarly you may notice that `body` and other familiar tags are missing and that the escaping is very minimal.
-This is the HTML5 part: the document is standards-compliant with a lot less cruft.
+No whitespace is added to the document, it is all on one line unless the content contains newlines.
+You may notice that `body` and other familiar tags are missing and that the escaping is very minimal.
+This is HTML5: the document is standards-compliant with a lot less cruft.

-The `Document` function creates a minimal valid document with the given attributes, title and resource files.
-This is in contrast to `E` that creates bare HTML snippets with no DOCTYPE or anything extra.

-Everything generally chains, i.e. returns self, so that you can add more tags on one line.

 ## Templating